PLANNING: CHOOSE ZIP-LOCK TIES AND U-NAILS FOR YOUR DEER FENCE

 Fence Post Attachers (Zip-ties and U-nails)

-1) If you are using trees as posts, plan on attaching the deer fencing to each tree with five 2-inch U-nails.
-If you are using wood posts, plan on attaching the fencing to each post with five 1.25-inch U-nails.
+1) If you are using wooden posts or are using trees as posts, plan on attaching the deer fencing to each tree with five U-nails.
 If you are using angle-iron posts plan on attaching the fencing to each post with five 8-inch zip-lock ties--either nylon or black-coated stainless steel.
 Finally, if you are using round posts plan on attaching the fencing to each post with seven zip-lock ties, either 14-inch nylon ties or 8-inch stainless steel ties.